Kamholtz/notes/vault/obsidian.setup.md

   - Workaround: immediately rename the file within Obsidian to not have spaces
     - Obsidian will update the reference to the file

+- Obsidian only allows ALL markdown links or ALL wikilinks while Dendron uses wiki links for notes and markdown links for images
+  - Need a plugin that can paste images with markdown links while continuing to use wikilinks for note links
+    - Could do manual conversation using: [GitHub - agathauy/wikilinks-to-mdlinks-obsidian: An Obsidian md plugin which allows for the conversion of individually selected wikilinks to markdown links, and vice versa.](https://github.com/agathauy/wikilinks-to-mdlinks-obsidian)
+    - Is it possible to add shortcut to this command on toolbar?